pbartela/tour-planner/docs/GITHUB_ACTIONS_SUPABASE_SETUP.md

 The workflow automatically checks for required secrets:
 - `PUBLIC_SUPABASE_URL`
 - `SUPABASE_SERVICE_ROLE_KEY`

-- `RESEND_API_KEY`
+**Note:** `RESEND_API_KEY` is no longer required.
+E2E tests use Mailpit for email testing.

-If any secret is missing, E2E tests are skipped gracefully with a clear message.
+If required secrets are missing, E2E tests are skipped gracefully with a clear message.

 ## Step 6: Verify Test Results